Ochelka4/P8/README.md

 # P8
-Code for the 8. semester project in EMSD
+Code for the 2. semester project in EMSD.
+It includes the code for the Nucleo board.

-Main.c er Nucleo koden
+Main.c er Nucleo koden.